 Gather a List of Expenses: Don’t leave any T’s uncrossed during divorce proceedings.
 Carefully comb through your expenses and make a list of routine household expenses, utilities, credit card payments and outstanding loans and mortgage amounts.

 Determine Preferences: Especially if children are involved in divorce proceedings, discuss with your attorney your preferences prior to entering into mediation.
-An experienced lawyer from the Kyle R. Bailey Law Firm can present you with options for visitation, child custody, holiday schedules and child support.
+An experienced lawyer from the Bailey Law Office can present you with options for visitation, child custody, holiday schedules and child support.
 It is also important to evaluate your preferences regarding decision making when it comes to your children.
 As co-parents, you and your soon-to-be ex will need to allocate which party is responsible for making decisions related to medical care and academic goals.

 The Benefits of Having a Lawyer Involved During the Mediation Process